puyuan/companies/_posts/Banks/2015-04-10-hsbc-holding.md

 ## Thesis

 HSBC is one of the world largest bank with significant presence in Asia, Middle-East and Africa.
-In 2008 financial crisis, the bank weathered the financial crisis with a relatively healhly balance sheet.
-However, since then,  it's financial performance is just a stalwart among its peers.
-Notably, it's recent compliance and regulatory costs are a going concern, and negative bad press hurts the firm.
+In 2008 financial turmoil, the bank weathered the crisis with a relatively healhly balance sheet.
+While many of its near-bankrupt peers have recovered strongly in recent years, HSBC continues to be a stalwart.
+Maybe its risk adverse saved it from the crisis, so I shouldn't blame them for their performance.
+Part of their underperformance comes from their ineptness in meeting regulatory requirments and in managing the bad risks under the hood.

 <!--more-->

 Despite the negatives, the bank has a strong balance sheet, a presence in emerging markets, and a high dividend yield.
 The dividend seems quite safe at this point.
-Its low institutional ownership, which can be seen as a positive or negative, perhaps due to lack of interest by the investment community presents a contrarion opportunity.
+Its low institutional ownership reflects the negative perception from the investment communities.

 I can see why institutions avoid the bank at this point, because it is like a mine field that can explode any time due to non-compliance.
 Its revenue growth is flat to declining, and its business is not really producing anything exciting.
 Not a lot of coverage by investors/analyst, and just lots of negative press.